 In this course, students will study human anatomy and physiology in great depth.
 They will learn the structure and function of the eleven organ systems in the human body.
 Labs include dissections and microscope labs.
 This is an excellent course for students interested in a career in nursing, physical therapy or other health professions.
 Students have the option of taking this as an honors class.
 To earn honors credit, extra assignments must be completed.
 Prerequiste: Biology.

-This year, students will be studying British Literature.
-They will read outstanding works by Shakespeare, Austen, Shelley, and more.
-The books are chosen to keep their interest while they learn about literary elements and styles.
+Top of PageThis year, students will be studying World Literature.
+They will read a variety of interesting works from authors around the world.
 Students practice writing short paragraphs, narratives, creative writing assignments, and essays to develop their writing skills.
 Students have the option of taking this as an honors class.(9th grade and up.)

 Students will review and practice material for all sections of the SAT and ACT tests.
 We will cover grammar and writing rules, do a complete math review, and build vocabulary and reading skills.
 This class is offered in the Fall semester only.